Teenager fined after faked stabbing in Dudley

 The teenager and his stepfather were fined for wasting police time.

 West Midlands Police said they had published the video online to deter others from attempting a similar stunt.

-They said the young man had called officers out of embarrassment, to avoid telling his family the truth.'All fabrication'
+They said the young man had called officers out of embarrassment, to avoid telling his family the truth.

 Detectives launched an investigation, searching for three men in hooded tops on a canal towpath.

 It was thought the offenders could have been distant relatives, who had allegedly sent threatening text messages to the 19-year-old's stepfather.

 The force said that as part of the investigation, officers carried out a forensic examination of his stepfather's phone and were shocked by what they found.

 Det Sgt Jim Munro, from the Force Criminal Investigation Department, said: "That's when we knew he'd actually made the whole thing up and that even his stepfather was in on the conspiracy.

 "Both were arrested for perverting the course of justice and immediately admitted that it was all fabrication.